Zucchini Bread Jam

 Remove air bubbles, wipe the rims, and add the lids and rings.

-Place the jars in your hot water bath or steam canner, and process for 15 minutes.
+Place the jars in your hot water bath or steam canner, then process for 15 minutes.
 (Article: How to Use a Steam Canner)

 Remove the rings and test the seals.
 Label your zucchini bread jam and store it in your pantry.